 In Korean Buddhism

-"Buddhism was transmitted to each of the Three Kingdoms during their transition from tribal federations to ancient states: to Koguryo in 372, to Paekche in 384, and to Silla in 527.
+"Buddhism was transmitted to each of the Three Kingdoms during their transition from tribal federations to ancient states.
 During its dissemination Buddhism absorbed the myths, legends, and shamanistic beliefs of the tribes and forged a more systematized religion and philosophy."

 In the long history of Korea, martial arts and Buddhism have intertwined for centuries.
 Temples maintained their own special martial arts practices, combining breath control and energy movement (chi gung) with self-defense (ho shin sul), unarmed striking arts (shin boep) and weapons practice (mu sul).